Bots are those small chunks of software designed to perform simple, the repetitive automated tasks quickly.

 Note: You can review the blacklisted IP under the IP Lists section of the Shield Security Dashboard:

-Or, if you configured Immediate block for 404 Detect option, and you have transgression limit set to i.e. 6, a visitor will be blocked / blacklisted immediately.
+Or, if you configured Immediate block for 404 Detect option, and you have offense limit set to i.e. 6, a visitor will be blocked / blacklisted immediately.
 You can see these activities in your Audit Trail:

 Hint: You may also want to use Traffic Watch Viewer to review all logs of HTTP requests made to your WordPress site.